ElenaMLopez/User-login-example/README.md

 # BASIC LOGIN

-This project was bootstraped with the Cue-cli tool wiht this presets:
+This project was bootstraped with the Vue-cli tool wiht this presets:

 ![vue-cli-presets3](https://user-images.githubusercontent.com/27022503/88460836-85e94280-ce9f-11ea-8eaa-3a2b1e42c3a2.png)